hoangduytran/blender-manual/manual/compositing/types/color/adjust/tone_map.rst

    :align: right
    :alt: Tone Map Node.

-Tone mapping is a technique used in image processing and computer graphics to map one set of colors to another in order to approximate the appearance of high dynamic range images in a medium that has a more limited dynamic range.
+Tone mapping is used to map high dynamic range colors into a more limited dynamic range supported by the display, while preserving the appearance as much as possible.

-Essentially, tone mapping addresses the problem of strong contrast reduction from the scene values (radiance) to the displayable range, while preserving the image details and color appearance.
-This is important to appreciate the original scene content.
+This is a legacy node.
+It is recommended to use view transforms in the color management settings instead, and output linear high dynamic range images from the compositor instead of low dynamic range.

 Inputs